0804EshitaSharma/e-commerce-app/README.md

     d.
 Functionality to create seller/admin accounts ✅

     f.
 Allow seller/admin to post, delete, and update products ✅

+## Tech Stack

+## Above and Beyond Functionality

+## Next Steps
+- We have successfully fulfilled nearly all project requirements, with the exception of the 'Show Recently Viewed Products' feature, which remains pending, and the partially completed 'Share Products with Friends' functionality.
+Completing these two goals would further enhance the app's overall functionality.
+- During our discussions, we explored additional potential features to enrich the shopping site's capabilities.
+These exciting prospects include multi-language support for broader accessibility, implementing an advanced product recommendation algorithm personalized to each user, as well as introducing user roles to create separate pages exclusively accessible to sellers and buyers, adding depth and sophistication to our platform.

+## List of Contributions

 ## Project Group Information